M-Zubairr/neocortexapi-zubair/README.md

 # HTM Prediction Engine #
 The HTM prediction engine is a key component of the HTM framework.
 It is designed to analyze and make predictions based on time-series data.
 The prediction engine learns temporal patterns in data by forming connections between active neurons in a hierarchical structure.
 The HTM prediction engine operates by continuously processing incoming data, learning from patterns, and making predictions about future states.
+# SDR (Sparse Distributed Representation) #
+Sparse Distributed Representation is a method of representing data where each item is encoded by the activity of a large number of units, but only a small fraction of those units are active at any given time.
+This representation is often used in neural networks and models of the brain because it can efficiently encode complex patterns while maintaining sparsity, which means that only a small percentage of units are active at once.
+Sparse Distributed Representation (SDR) works by encoding information in high-dimensional vectors where only a small fraction of the elements are active (have a value of 1) at any given time, while the rest are inactive (have a value of 0).

 ### Sequence Generator